 Parkin works with a Chief Compliance Officer, who reviews all footage retrieval requests before they reach IT for compliance, risk assessment, and quality assurance.
 Operating on the principle of least privilege, Parkin limits camera access to a select number of administrators based on sites and sub-sites.
 He has created 15 total accounts, primarily for receptionists to oversee a small subset of cameras overlooking public doorways from a private monitor.
 With Verkada, Parkin is also able to set four levels of role-based access: site admin, site viewer, live-only viewer, and no access.
 “We can get very granular with user permissions.
 Our receptionists are designated as live-only viewers, so they only view camera live streams—with no access to historical footage, archives, or live link sharing.”
 By gating video access with role-based permissions, Parkin takes safeguards to protect patient privacy in compliance with HIPAA.

 Once captured, video footage needs to be retained securely and reliably for 30 days.
 “Our storage requirement policy is 30 days, no matter if it’s local or cloud.”
 With camera storage options for up to 365 days, Verkada effortlessly meets critical timelines and requirements for video retention.
 After adopting a hybrid cloud infrastructure, Parkin also experiences no more issues with camera downtime.
-He has eliminated any single point of failure, as encrypted video recordings are stored both locally on camera and in the cloud.
+He has eliminated any single point of failure, as encrypted video recordings are stored both locally on camera and in the cloud via optional cloud backup.
 With this distributed approach to storing video footage, Parkin ensures continuous recording and no gaps in coverage.